prakatheishr/COMP3011-cwk2/README.md

 ---

-## GenAI Usage Note
+## GenAI Usage Declaration

 Generative AI was used as a development support tool for planning, code structure suggestions, debugging guidance, and reflection.
 All generated suggestions were reviewed, tested, and adapted manually.